 Many of us tackle some clutter clearing from time to time, and often this is about getting rid of unwanted physical “stuff”.

-I’ve just been inspired to do a late autumn clutter clear in my office.
+I’ve recently carried out a clutter clear before moving into a new home office space.
 Getting rid of redundant papers, sorting out my files and disposing of some old boxes (including baby slings last used in 2009!).

 Clearing outdated physical clutter set me thinking about the internal clutter we also hang onto for too long.
 Are any of these things clogging up your mental shelf space?